Facebook Messenger’s AI “M” suggests features to use based on your convos

 Write “You owe me $20” and Messenger will suggest you use its payments feature.
 If someone says “goodbye”, Messenger will recommend a “bye-bye” GIF.
 That’s how Facebook’s new M Suggestions work.

-Facebook’s artificial intelligence assistant will privately interject these recommendations above the message composer in your Messenger conversations, and your friends won’t see their results unless you approve.
+Facebook’s artificial intelligence assistant will privately interject these recommendations above the redesigned one-line message composer in your Messenger conversations, and your friends won’t see their results unless you approve.
 M Suggestions roll out to all iOS and Android users in the US today, with more countries coming.

 They’re designed to surface all the features buried inside Messenger as it strives to become more than just an SMS replacement.
 Beyond stickers and payments, M Suggestions can also recommend location sharing, timed reminders, group chat polls, and ride sharing options from Lyft and Uber.